ye-kyaw-thu/error-overflow/chatting-about-Linux-with-ChatGPT4.md

 | apt-get/yum       | Package handling utility in Linux        | msiexec            | Package handling utility in Windows         |

 This table lists the basic, equivalent commands between Linux and Windows.
 Some of these commands have different options and can behave differently, but the general usage is similar.

+## Question: 18

+Repeating the above question, actually ...
+The above table not including the example usages.
+Can you regenerate the comparison table of 50 equal commands between Linux and Windows.
+I want 50 command at least.
+Do your best!